RaftLib/shm/README.md

 the future I might add a flag to compile without the NUMA features so that you can use the library without having to install libnuma.

-# Parting Thoughts
-Hopefully everything will work well....there are fairly good comments if you're interested in the SHM header file under /include.